UDOOboard/Neo-Docs/docs/13_Cookbook_Arduino_M4/06_Infrared_Transmit.md

-# Description
+## Description

-Infrared emitting diodes: clean, good condition; various parameters during operation must not exceed limit values (positive To the current 30 ~ 60 mA, Pulse Forward Current 0.3 ~ 1 A, reverse voltage 5 V, power dissipation 90 mW, the working temperature Range -25 ~ +80 ℃, storage temperature range of -40 ~ +100 ℃, soldering temperature of 260℃) in frared emission tube and then Closed head should be paired with, otherwise it will affect the sensitivity.
+Infrared emitting diodes: clean, good condition; various parameters during operation must not exceed limit values (positive To the current 30 ~ 60 mA, Pulse Forward Current 0.3 ~ 1 A, reverse voltage 5 V, power dissipation 90 mW, the working temperature Range -25 ~ +80 ℃, storage temperature range of -40 ~ +100 ℃, soldering temperature of 260℃) infrared emission tube and then Closed head should be paired with, otherwise it will affect the sensitivity.

-# Device

-# Sketch
+## Example

 ``` bash
 #include <IRremote.h>